Second hour now underway on the Rush Limbaugh program.

 You get the picture?

-18 after the hour, I'm Jason Lewis, in for Rush Limbaugh, back to the phones we go right after this on the Excellence and Broadcasting Network.
+Back to the phones we go right after this on the Excellence in Broadcasting Network.

-You know, one of the things, probably the the biggest justification for all this urban growth boundaries and environmentalism and getting you out of your car into the bus or into the train and all the the ridiculous CFL light bulb mandate that's going to put mercury back in your house at $5 a bulb or whatever the cost is going to be.
+You know, one of the things, probably the biggest justification for all this urban growth boundaries and environmentalism and getting you out of your car into the bus or into the train and all the ridiculous CFL light bulb mandate that's going to put mercury back in your house at $5 a bulb or whatever the cost is going to be.

 All of this has this global warming justification now.